sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-04_cephalopod-intelligence-in-action.md

 +++
-title = "Cephalopod intelligence inxa0action?"
+title = "Cephalopod intelligence in action?"

 +++
 This footage of a mimic octopus raises the issue of cephalopod